SÃO LOURENÇO BARROCAL–A RENOVATED FARMSTEAD IN ALENTEJO PORTUGAL

 The perfect Negroni Spot™️

-View or Monsaraz from Sao Lourenco do Barrocal
+view of Monsaraz from São Lourenço do Barrocal

 The views out here are endless.
 Fresh mowed hay, vineyards, orchards and 1000yr old olive trees.
 And mountain top villages just as backdrop.

 The estate is so big, they have a large trail system and map for exploring.
 I went for a three hour walk.
 (Some may say I got lost.)
-I went to get a picture of Monsaraz grinning down on us, but there was always some view around the corner that always drew me further — my buddy Neil, an intrepid hiker, always taught me that there always could be something cooler just in the other side of the bend.
+I went to get a picture of Monsaraz grinning down on us, but there was always some view around the corner that always drew me further — there always could be something cooler just in the other side of the bend.

 Sao Lourenco do Barrocal estate map

-There’s a hole trail system, with mind-blowing things to see all along the way.
+There’s a whole trail system, with mind-blowing things to see all along the way.
 They are even selling houses scatted about the estate.
 You can own a part of this, too.

 ________________________________